 Where the appeal is lodged against dismissal or punitive action, the employee shall have a further right of appeal to the Policy and Resources (Human Resources Appeals) Sub-Committee.
-The appeal should be lodged, in writing, with the Head of Business (Organisational & People Solutions), within 14 days of notification of the Service appeal decision.
+The appeal should be lodged, in writing, with the Head of Human Resources, within 14 days of notification of the departmental appeal decision.

-Equally, in cases where the disciplining Officer is the Assistant Chief Executive of a Service, the appeal shall be to the Policy and Resources (Human Resources Appeals) Sub-Committee.
+Equally, in cases where the disciplining Officer is the Executive Director of a department, the appeal shall be to the Policy and Resources (Human Resources Appeals) Sub-Committee.